0x3F3F/0x3F3F.github.io/_posts/2019-11-28-Secular-Trend-Commodity-Cycle.md

 silo as has it's own driving factors.

 This theme is more general and I intend to play it by investing in **royalty companies** focused on base metals, rather than commodity funds.
-Commodity funds come with significant gold exposure, which I'd like to manage separately.
+As [Horizon Kinetics)](https://horizonkinetics.com/app/uploads/Q4-2020-Review_Final_Approved.pdf) explain:

+>While mining companies have appreciated during brief bouts of inflation, they have done poorly during extended
+>periods of inflation.
+This is because they are asset intensive businesses, both as to physical capital and human
+>capital.
+Over time, inflation acts upon the cost of replacing equipment, of purchasing and developing new
+>reserves, and of retaining and compensating employees.
+This erodes both profit margins and the stock valuations.

+They then go on to explain that there is a limited universe of business models that are **asset-light**, rather than asset intensive, and which derive their revenues from assets that tend to be inflation vectors.
+One example is a royalty company.

 ## Royalty Companies

->"The best business is a royalty on the growth of others  - requiring little capital
+>"The best business is a royalty on the growth of others  - requiring little capital itself" Warren Buffett
->itself" Warren Buffett

 Royalty companies can be considered as a finance business rather than a mining business, providing capital in exchange for revenues.
+Royalty companies don’t require capital equipment or property; neither do they have any operations per se, just administrative staff.
+Therefore, they benefit fully from any increase in the price and volume of the underlying commodity in which they have a royalty interest.

 Advantages include:

+- Very high profit margins (profitable even if commodity price declines)
 - Low Risk(I): Mining companies must pay royalties prior to all other deductions.
 - Low Risk(II): Falling commodity prices squeeze miners costs.
 Royalties unaffected.
 - Low Risk(III): Unaffected by unexpected costs (cost overruns etc).